Jip-Hop/xiaomi-14-ultra-raw-video-mod-guide/README.md

 ## MotionCam Setup

 - Which (hidden) lense IDs to use?
 Which ones to ignore?
 - Select a "RAW_SENSOR" stream in the "RAW output configuration" dropdown form the MotionCam video menu button on the bottom left of the screen. ["On this specific device raw10 is for 10-bit and raw_sensor is 14-bit".](https://discord.com/channels/980884979955421255/980919883481096232/1359935901383393281).
 It appears the RAW10 stream is broken, except when activating the fullres or 4k120fps mod.
 With 4k120fps enabled, the 3840x2160 RAW10 in "Full Sensor" Capture Resolution works.
-With fullres enabled the RAW10 This advice applies to the main 1" sensor.
+With fullres enabled the 4096x3072 RAW10 in "Full Sensor" Capture Resolution works.
+Or with LN2 enabled the 4096x3072 RAW10 in "Full Sensor" Capture Resolution works at 30fps.
+This advice applies to the main 1" sensor.
 But does it also apply to the additional Sony IMX858 sensors?
 - Increase "Memory usage" from default 1024Mb????
 Should be no need unless you use buffer recordings.

 ## Recording Modes